openhab/openhab-addons/bundles/org.openhab.binding.liquidcheck/README.md

 ## Discovery

 This binding discovers the devices via a ping and request method.
-It uses every ethernet/wlan interface that is connected to the openHAB server.
+It uses every Ethernet/WLAN interface that is connected to the openHAB server.
 Therefore the discovery has to be manually triggered.

 ## Binding Configuration

 There is no configuration needed.

-## Thing Configuration

-You only need to set the IP address of the device or use the discovery method.

 ### `liquidCheckDevice` Thing Configuration